opentx/opentx/radio/sdcard/horus/SCRIPTS/FUNCTIONS/readme.txt

-This directory is for lua functions scripts
+This directory is for lua functions scripts.